 omAHA ENCAMPMENT PILOT PROGRAM (OMA-EPP): A NEW APPROACH to address homelessness

-Tangible action that focuses on public health, safety, and housing solutions.
+Tangible action focused on public health, safety, and housing solutions.

-Our city recently launched the Omaha Encampment Pilot Program (OMA-EPP), a six-month effort to address encampments established by unhoused people and promote health and safety.
-This is a coordinated, community-wide approach between the City of Omaha Mayor’s Office, Threshold Continuum of Care (CoC), and Street Outreach services.
-It will focus on helping individuals and families exit homelessness by coordinating outreach services and shelter pathways while improving data tracking and accountability.
+Our city conducted the Omaha Encampment Pilot Program (OMA-EPP), a six-month effort to address encampments established by unhoused people and promote health and safety.
+This was a coordinated, community-wide approach between the City of Omaha Mayor’s Office, Threshold Continuum of Care (CoC), and supported by Community Alliance, HEAL, Siena Francis House, Stephen Center, and Together.
+The initiative helped individuals and families exit homelessness by coordinating outreach services and shelter pathways while improving data tracking and accountability.

 WORKING FOR ALL OUR NEIGHBORS

-The City of Omaha and Threshold CoC are leading a collaborative effort to address homeless encampments.
-A six-month pilot program was launched in November and will run through April.
-It aims to streamline outreach and better connect people with vital housing and support services.
-This approach follows a robust public discussion held last fall and dovetails with an executive order issued by Mayor John W. Ewing Jr. This executive order prohibits urban encampments while outlining a compassionate, not punitive, approach for helping our unhoused neighbors exit homelessness through access to safe, decent, and affordable places to live.
-The pilot project is the result of transforming community dialogue into tangible action.
+The City of Omaha and Threshold CoC led a collaborative effort to address homeless encampments.
+A six-month pilot program was launched in November 2025 and was completed in April 2026.
+It aimed to streamline outreach and better connect people with vital housing and support services.
+This approach followed a robust public discussion held last fall and dovetailed with an executive order issued by Mayor John W. Ewing Jr. This executive order prohibited urban encampments while outlining a compassionate, not punitive, approach for helping our unhoused neighbors exit homelessness through access to safe, decent, and affordable places to live.
+The pilot project was the result of transforming community dialogue into tangible action.

 Dates: November 1, 2025, through April 30, 2026